K. J. Yesudas: Admiration

 Ravindra Jain, in an interview wherein the blind music director confessed that if ever he happened to regain vision, the first person he would like to see would be Yesudas.

 In 2003, billionaire and businessman B. R. Shetty gifted him his 1992 model Rolls-Royce Silver Spirit after listening his concert held at The Indian High School, Dubai.
 Shetty said: "I was not only touched by his concert but by the man himself who talked about God's kindness to mankind".

 Bappi Lahiri said in an interview with Filmfare in 2012: "'Yesudas' voice is touched by God.
 After Kishore Da(Kishore Kumar), he was another singer who brought out the best in me.
 He is a yogi, a mystic who lives for music.
 He takes your tunes to another level.
 And his note is perfect, you can rely on him to deliver it right the first time.
 Working with him made me touch base with my melodious side.
 He is vastly under-utilised in Hindi films.
 I wish Hindi film composers of today realise his genius and offer him assignments."

+Books

+Several books were published about Yesudas – his autobiography, biography, music journeys, studies on his songs, photos, interviews, memoirs etc. Some includes: